Best Tablets With Stylus For Note Taking

 Yes, the Apple Pencil is worth it just for note-taking.
 So, if you want to take notes on your iPad, you will need to use the Apple Pencil as no other stylus really comes close to the original one.
 Doubling down, it also is an excellent tool for artists and professionals alike.

-Is The iPad Air or Mini Better For Note Taking?
+Is The iPad Air vs Mini For Note Taking?

 Is It Better To Take Notes On An iPad Or Notebook?